Süleyman Nazif: Biography

-During the Armenian genocide, Nazif was instrumental in preventing massacres from occurring in the province of Baghdad.
-In one instance, Nazif had intercepted a convoy of deportees numbering 260 Armenian women and children who were being sent to their deaths.
+During the Armenian genocide, Nazif was instrumental in preventing massacres in the province of Baghdad.
+In one instance, Nazif intercepted a convoy of deportees numbering 260 Armenian women and children who were being sent to their deaths.
 Nazif demanded that the convoy be transferred to a safer zone in Mosul but his proposal was ultimately refused.
 The convoy was eventually massacred.
 During his time as governor of Baghdad, Nazif visited Diyarbakir where he encountered a "pungent smell of decaying corpses" which "pervaded the atmosphere and that the bitter stench clogged his nose, making him gag."
 Nazif was critical of Dr. Mehmed Reshid, the governor of Diyarbakir, who was known as the "Butcher of Diyarbakir".
 Nazif, who stated that Reshid "destroyed through massacre thousands of humans" also wrote about a committee established by Reshid with the objective of providing a 'solution of the Armenian question'.
 The committee had its own military unit and was called the 'Committee of Inquiry'.
 Nazif also encouraged other governors not to proceed with the deportation order.
 In a letter written to his brother Faik Ali Bey, the governor of Kutahya, Nazif wrote, "Don't participate in this event, watch out for our family's honor."

 On November 23, 1918, Nazif's article titled Kara Bir Gün (literally: A Black Day) was published in the newspaper Hadisat to condemn the French occupying forces in Istanbul.
 The article led to the commander of the French forces sentencing Nazif to execution by firing squad.
 The order was rescinded, however.
 As a result of a speech he gave on January 23, 1920, at a meeting to commemorate the French writer Pierre Loti, who had lived a while in Constantinople, Süleyman Nazif was forced into exile on Malta by the occupying British military.
 During his stay of around twenty months in Malta, he wrote the novel Çal Çoban Çal.
 After the Turkish War of Independence, he returned to Constantinople and continued to write.